Praxis Tech Review

 Similar payment processing solutions

-IXOPAY is the closest peer — also founded 2014, also orchestration-focused, with stronger white-label maturity and TokenEx-powered tokenization but only two iGaming-platform connectors versus Praxis's eleven.
+IXOPAY is the closest peer, also founded 2014 and also orchestration-focused, with stronger white-label maturity and TokenEx-powered tokenization but only two iGaming-platform connectors versus Praxis's eleven.
 Corefy offers more connector breadth (600+) with lower minimums and no contract lock-in, but lacks iGaming-specific platform integrations and the Eastern European focus is a different geographic emphasis.
-Finera is the newest competitor with AI-based smart routing, similar Cyprus base, and explicit iGaming positioning — shorter track record but worth evaluating in parallel.
-Nuvei bundles orchestration with direct acquiring under one contract — fewer connector decisions, named iGaming clients (Bet365, DraftKings, FanDuel), but you're tied to Nuvei's acquiring footprint.
-Solidgate publishes pricing and adds direct acquiring across LATAM and APAC emerging markets.
-Most operators evaluating Praxis should also evaluate at least one bundled-acquiring competitor (Nuvei or Solidgate) to compare total cost.
+Finera is the newest competitor with AI-based smart routing, a similar Cyprus base and explicit iGaming positioning, with a shorter track record but worth evaluating in parallel.
+Nuvei bundles orchestration with direct acquiring under one contract, with fewer connector decisions and named iGaming clients (Bet365, DraftKings, FanDuel), but you're tied to Nuvei's acquiring footprint.
+PayRetailers adds direct local acquiring across LATAM emerging markets at 1.5-3%.
+Most operators evaluating Praxis should also evaluate at least one bundled-acquiring competitor (Nuvei or Worldpay) to compare total cost.

 When to Choose an Alternative

 Choose IXOPAY if white-label maturity and tokenization depth matter more than iGaming platform connectors.
-TokenEx merger (February 2025) added enterprise tokenization; Congrify acquisition (October 2025) added AI analytics.
-Trade-off: only two iGaming platform connectors (SoftSwiss + EveryMatrix), $1M+ minimum versus Praxis's negotiable enterprise floor, 12-month contract lock-in.
+The TokenEx merger (February 2025) added enterprise tokenization and the Congrify acquisition (October 2025) added AI analytics.
+Trade-off: only two iGaming platform connectors (SoftSwiss + EveryMatrix), a $1M+ minimum versus Praxis's negotiable enterprise floor, and 12-month contract lock-in.

 Choose Corefy if connector count and no-lock-in flexibility matter most.
-600+ connectors, no contract lock-in, $250k minimum, strong CIS/Eastern European coverage.
-Trade-off: no iGaming-specific platform integrations, no hosted cashier product comparable to Praxis Cashier, weaker iGaming reference list.
+600+ connectors, no contract lock-in, a $250k minimum, and strong CIS/Eastern European coverage.
+Trade-off: no iGaming-specific platform integrations, no hosted cashier product comparable to Praxis Cashier, and a weaker iGaming reference list.

 Choose Finera if AI-based smart routing is the priority.
 Cyprus-based, explicit iGaming focus, 600+ connectors, no contract lock-in.
-Trade-off: shorter track record (public launch March 2025), fewer named gaming-platform connectors than Praxis.
+Trade-off: a shorter track record (public launch March 2025) and fewer named gaming-platform connectors than Praxis.

 Choose Nuvei if you want orchestration bundled with direct acquiring.
 Named iGaming clients (Bet365, DraftKings, FanDuel), 50+ markets, AI routing, 700+ methods.
 Eliminates the multi-PSP complexity Praxis is designed to manage.
-Trade-off: less flexibility, single-provider lock-in on acquiring.
+Trade-off: less flexibility and single-provider lock-in on acquiring.

 IXOPAY